lorderonnie/Akan-name/README.md

    This application will offer you an additional information of the specific day of the week which your were born and give you your Akan name.

 ## Setup/Installation Requirements
-* access a laptop, tablet or a phone that can access the internet.
+* Access a laptop, tablet or a phone that can access the internet.
-* have access to the nearest WI-FI source or use internet bundels.
+* Have access to the nearest WI-FI source or use internet bundels.
-* go to your git hub account and git clone this link:
+* Go to your git hub account and git clone this link:
-* cd Akan-name
+* Cd Akan-name
-* activate via code . or atom . (use your prefered one.)
+* Activate via code . or atom . (use your prefered one.)

 ## Known Bugs
   None so far.